-I Went from Eating Pizza 24/7 to Downing a Green Smoothie Every Day
+I Went from Eating Pizza 24/7 to Following a Green Smoothie Diet

-It's embarrassing to admit, but nearly 10 years after college, I still eat like a freshman.
+It's embarrassing to admit, but more than 10 years after college, I still eat like a freshman.
 Pizza is by far its own food group in my diet — I joke about running marathons as an excuse to eat a whole pie by myself after Saturday long runs.
 But I'm actually not kidding.
 In fact, I signed up for my second marathon because I liked being able to eat that much pizza and not stress about the carb intake.

 I've always known my diet needed to change.
 I just didn't know how to change it.
 So when I heard that Adam Rosante, a celebrity strength and nutrition coach, created a (free!)
-7-Day Green Smoothie Challenge, I was intrigued.
+7-Day Green Smoothie Diet Challenge, I was intrigued.
 I've paid for and done diet challenges like this before — and failed.
 They were too intense, too complicated, and too hard to stick to for someone who literally can't cook herself a meal much more sophisticated than plain chicken and rice.
-(Related: I Lost Weight On the Whole30 Diet Without Cheating)

 "Every time somebody wants to make any kind of a change, they try to totally overhaul their life," says Rosante.
 "The research is against you, though; you're gonna burn out and abandon everything.
 But if you focus on just making one very small change, it's very approachable, and it closes what's called the positive feedback loop, which is basically the time in which you get a positive response from the efforts that you're putting out."
 (Related: How Making Small Changes to Her Diet Helped This Trainer Lose 45 Pounds)

-That's the whole premise of Rosante's plan: You swap out breakfast — just one meal a day — for a green smoothie.
-I liked it because it's not necessarily about slimming down (although it could probably help you lose weight if that's your goal) or "detoxing" or "cleansing."
-It was about getting more important nutrients into my body so I had more energy to keep up with my workouts.
+That's the whole premise of Rosante's smoothie diet plan: You swap out breakfast — just one meal a day — for a green smoothie.
+I liked it because it's not necessarily about slimming down (although this could be considered a 7-day smoothie weight loss plan if that's your goal) or "detoxing" or "cleansing."
+The green smoothie diet was about getting more important nutrients into my body so I had more energy to keep up with my workouts.

-The smoothies include different mixes of spinach, kale, avocado, bananas, pears, coconut milk, oranges, pineapple slices, honeydew melon, apples, and almond butter.
+The green smoothies include different mixes of spinach, kale, avocado, bananas, pears, coconut milk, oranges, pineapple slices, honeydew melon, apples, and almond butter.
 "When you pack this much nutrition — all of these vitamins, minerals, all of the phytonutrients, and the flavonoids that are packed with antioxidants — into a single glass, it impacts you on a cellular level," says Rosante.
 "This improves health markers across the board.
 The smoothies are also packed with fiber, which improves your digestion and contributes to healthier weight loss.
 And they're full of high levels of vitamin C and copper, which aid collagen production and tissue repair-it's also what will improve the quality of your skin tone."
 (Related: Should You Be Adding Collagen to Your Diet?)

 Plus, the recipes in this smoothie diet plan are super easy to digest, which is why Rosante champions the liquid breakfast over something like say, an egg white omelet.
-Not only do the nutrients in smoothies get to where they need to go faster, but drinking them for breakfast gives your digestive system some time off from breaking down heavier whole foods, which conserves energy your body can then use elsewhere, without sacrificing nutrients, says Rosante.
+Not only do the nutrients in smoothies get to where they need to go faster, but drinking them for breakfast also gives your digestive system some time off from breaking down heavier whole foods.
+That conserves energy your body can then use elsewhere, without sacrificing nutrients, explains Rosante.

-I was sold on the science, but I was less than confident in my ability to pull it off.
+I was sold on the science, but I was less than confident in my ability to pull off the smoothie diet.
 I know that smoothies are supposed to be the epitome of easy, on-the-go healthy eating, but I've found myself intimidated by them in the past.
 How do you know what to put in them?
 How do you know what tastes good with what?
 Sure, you can blend a couple veggies and some ice in 30 seconds, but is that really enough food for a meal?
 That's where having actual recipes to follow came in handy.
 Plus, they all contain six ingredients or less; the whole 11-item grocery list (even with its fancy coconut milk and almond butter) cost me under $60 in New York City.
 (Whatever combo you choose, give it a whirl in one of these best blenders for your smoothie diet.)

 So each morning, for seven days, I whipped up one of Rosante's smoothies for breakfast.
 I'm not a big breakfast eater, especially since I work from home — frankly, I'm not a morning person—so having to prepare something for myself when I'm still barely conscious is not ideal.
 But throwing the six ingredients in the blender couldn't have been easier or more brainless.
-(My favorite was the Love Child — spinach, pineapple, honeydew melon, banana, and coconut milk — because it was so creamy and smooth.)
+My favorite smoothie diet recipe was the Love Child — spinach, pineapple, honeydew melon, banana, and coconut milk — because it was so creamy and smooth.

-My one issue with the challenge was the size of the smoothies-based on Rosante's measurements, they filled about a half of a pint glass.
+My one issue with the smoothie diet challenge was the size of the smoothies.
+Based on Rosante's measurements, they filled about half of a pint glass.
 When I added more ice, they were a little bigger, but I still felt hungry about two hours later, which seemed a little quick to be craving another meal.
 This isn't necessarily a bad thing though, says Rosante.
-"These recipes are very low in calories, but very high in nutrients-so you're getting all of the nutrients you need at breakfast for not a lot of the calories," he says.
+"These smoothie diet recipes are very low in calories but very high in nutrients, so you're getting all of the nutrients you need at breakfast for not a lot of the calories," he says.
 "If you're used to having a bigger breakfast, you're most likely gonna be hungry a couple of hours later and that's okay — you can have a healthy, midmorning snack."
 You can also add protein pre-workout or if you're craving a little more substance.
-(I added a teaspoon of whey protein powder on a couple of the days, which helped).
+I added a teaspoon of whey protein powder on a couple of the days, which helped.
 (Related: 4 Things I Learned from Trying Harley Pasternak's Body Reset Diet)

 While I didn't notice an immediate effect, by day three of the green smoothie diet, I could swear that my skin looked a little brighter and that I definitely had more energy.
 (I did try to eat generally healthier at all my other meals, too, though Rosante says you can eat however you want the rest of the day; I made it to day five before ordering myself a pizza for dinner.)
 By the end of the week, I actually do think I looked a little leaner, an added bonus Rosante promised but that I didn't expect.